(Keep reading until near the end for a video showing you how to retwist dreads yourself.)

-As for my twisting technique, I basically used the one in the video below minus the hair clips.
+As for my twisting technique, I basically use the one in the video below minus the hair clips, after which I let my hair air dry.

 How about you, do you have any tips on how to retwist locs successfully?

-I never had to change routines for when my dreadlocks were fully locked (I never kept my locs in long enough) but maybe some of you did.
+I have never had to change routines for when my dreadlocks were fully locked (I’ve never kept my locs in long enough) but maybe some of you did.

 Are you one of those people?
 If so, what did you do differently at this stage of your dreadlock journey?